 Here is your early morning update on the Reading Fire burning in Lassen National Park

-What you can do to help in the firefighting efforts is prepare your home, stay aware of the situation, and help your friends and neighbors where you can.
+What can you do to help in the firefighting efforts Prepare your home, stay aware of the situation, and help your friends and neighbors where you can.

 Closures – Lassen Volcanic National Park